Master the mysteries of nature with the Master of Science (BSc) in Forestry or Master of Applied Science (MASc) in Forestry degree.

 The University of British Columbia Faculty of Forestry offers two thesis-based Master’s programs: the Master of Science (MSc) in Forestry and the Master of Applied Science (MASc) in Forestry.

-Why choose a Masters in Science in Forestry / Masters in Applied Sincere in Forestry?
+Why choose a Masters in Science in Forestry / Masters in Applied Science in Forestry?

 The research-oriented degrees offer students the opportunities to tailor their studies and work closely with their supervisor and affiliated department.
 Over the course of two to three years, students will receive training in research techniques and apply them to a focused and specific problem.